 Zagreb To Budapest Bus

 The most economical Zagreb to Budapest transfer option is taking the bus.
-There is usually at least one direct bus transfer from Zagreb to Budapest every day.
-Traveling between the two cities by bus on certain public holidays, however, may not be possible.
-So, definitely make sure to keep that in mind and check up-to-date bus schedules.
+There is usually at least one direct bus from Zagreb to Budapest daily.
+However, traveling between the two cities by bus on certain public holidays may not be possible.
+So, make sure to keep that in mind and check up-to-date bus schedules.

 The Budapest to Zagreb bus route is the same as the one you’d take if you were driving yourself.
 It’s about 350 kilometers, a trip that takes 5 to 6 hours by bus.
 You’ll have to get through the same border crossing, so prepare to spend some time waiting in line.